ipfs-inactive/blog/content/post/051-new-ipfs-release-process.md

 * At stage 2, we will announce the release candidate on IRC/Matrix.
 * At stage 3, we will announce the release candidate on IRC/Matrix and Twitter for a wider audience.
 * At stage 4, we will continue to publish a blog post announcing the highlights in the release

-XXX: Should we have an ipfs-announce mailing list?

 ## Where To Learn More